-- Manage tiredness by pacing your activities for the day. - Be sure to include periods of rest between energy-draining activities. - Get regular exercise, with your doctor's approval.
+- Manage tiredness by pacing your activities for the day. - Be sure to include periods of rest between energy-draining activities. - Get regular exercise.
 If you feel too tired to exercise vigorously, try taking a short walk. - To decrease the risk of infection, wash your hands regularly. - Avoid close contact with people who have a cold, the flu, or other infections - Take your temperature as your doctor or nurse tells you, and whenever you feel like you may have a fever. - To help decrease the risk of bleeding, use a soft toothbrush.
-Check with your nurse before using dental floss. - Be very careful when using knives or tools. - Use an electric shaver instead of a razor. - Drink enough fluids to keep your urine pale yellow. - Avoid sun exposure and apply sunscreen routinely when outdoors.
+Check with your nurse before using dental floss. - Be very careful when using knives or tools. - Use an electric shaver instead of a razor. - Drink plenty of fluids (a minimum of eight glasses per day is recommended). - Avoid sun exposure and apply sunscreen routinely when outdoors.
 Cover up when you are out in the sun.
 Wear wide-brimmed hats, long-sleeved shirts, and pants. - If you get a rash do not put anything on it unless your doctor or nurse says you may.
 Keep the area around the rash clean and dry.
 Ask your doctor for medicine if your rash bothers you.